cjmling/animated-ui/README.md

 # Animated UI Components 🎨

-A collection of animated React Native components built with Expo for creating engaging user interfaces.
+A collection of animated React Native components built with Expo using react-native-reanimated library for creating engaging user interfaces.
+Creator of this collection is still learning how to animate stuff , so please don't expect quality code.

 ## Components